 1. The pride derived from helping others achieve a lofty goal.

 2. An Amish word for a technology or innovation so powerful as to warrant a ban in the community.

 3. When the result that was difficult to uncover is so spot-on it seems obvious after the fact.

-As the 1990s progressed more organizations saw the vast potential online for, well, everything.
+As the '90s, progressed more organizations saw the vast potential online for, well, everything.
 Zurka's work with a DC-area venture capital firm introduced us to a number of startups.
-In one case we worked with a client and did our part as the client went from 12 people in dingy offices to becoming a publicly traded company with over 100 employees.
+In one case, we worked with a client to do our part as the client grew from a 12-person company in dingy offices to a publicly traded company with over 100 employees.
 All that in less than two years.